neurobagel/api/README.md

 ```
 You can verify the API is running once you receive info messages similar to the above in your terminal.

+### Troubleshooting
+If you get a 401 response to your API request with an `"Unauthorized: "` error message, your `USERNAME` and `PASSWORD` pair may be incorrect.
+Verify that these environment variables have been exported and/or have the correct values.

 ## Testing

 Neurobagel API utilizes [Pytest](https://docs.pytest.org/en/7.2.x/) framework for testing.